 [The following language applies if the Notes are to be listed on The Stock Exchange of Hong Kong Limited.

-This Pricing Supplement is for distribution to professional investors (as defined in Chapter 37 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and in the Securities and Futures Ordinance (Cap.
-571 of the Laws of Hong Kong) (together, the Professional Investors)) only.
-Investors should not purchase the Notes in the primary or secondary markets unless they are Professional Investors and understand the risks involved.
-The Notes are only suitable for Professional Investors.
+This Pricing Supplement is for distribution to professional investors (as defined in Chapter 37 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (Professional Investors)) only.